particle-iot/docs/src/content/reference/datasheets/m-series/m2-breakout-datasheet.md

 # {{title}}

 {{box op="start" cssClass="boxed warningBox"}}
-This is a preliminary datasheet based on pre-release version of the hardware.
-Changes are expected.
+This is a preliminary datasheet.
+Changes are possible before general availability (GA).
 {{box op="end"}}

 The M.2 breakout board is a convenient way to prototype with the B-SoM and M-SoM modules.